runxiyu/forge/README.md

 changes from a Git ref ("source ref") into a branch in the main repo ("destination branch").

-When creating a MR from the API, the Web interface, email, or SSH, it shall be possible to create a special source ref, hosted in the main repo as a branch with a branch name that begins with `merge_requests/`.
+When creating a MR from the API, the web interface, email, or SSH, it shall be possible to create a special source ref, hosted in the main repo as a branch with a branch name that begins with `merge_requests/`.
 Unsolicited pushes to `merge_requests/` will automatically open a MR, returning instructions to edit